Ready Player One: Podcast

-Michael J. Nelson's and Conor Lastowka's podcast series 372 Pages We'll Never Get Back dissected the book, criticizing it for defective worldbuilding, repetitive and excessive pop culture references in place of descriptive writing, and weak plot.
+Michael J. Nelson's and Conor Lastowka's book review podcast series 372 Pages We'll Never Get Back was named after the number of pages that comprise the book's paperback edition.
+The book was the inaugural subject of the podcast, which is devoted to reviewing literature the hosts consider to be of dubious quality.
+They criticized the book's "defective" worldbuilding, referred to its pop culture references as being repetitive and excessive in place of descriptive writing, and described the plot as weak.